grwells/Projects/I61_Internship/README.md

 # Internship I61
 This repository contains all personal code for the autonomous water management and green house system.
+Members of the I61 internship team are welcome to use this code as a resource.
+Each subdirectory contains the source code for a sensor as well as a README.md file that contains a basic synopsis of the sensor's purpose, use, and relevant information from retailers and manufacturers.